St Helena Island Discovery

 LAND PACKAGE COST

-Average rate of exchange used GBP 1.00/ ZAR 24.00 for Rand price indicated.
+Average rate of exchange used GBP 1.00/ ZAR 23.00 for the Rand price indicated.
 Please use as a guideline only – final cost subject to rate of exchange at the time of confirmation and payment.
 Flights are excluded.

 Included